Sign up for email alerts

 Close the Loop

-Myer has partnered with Close the Loop to trial a product stewardship scheme for cosmetics from 22nd July 2022 – 16th September 2022.
+Myer has partnered with Close the Loop to trial a product stewardship scheme for cosmetics from 22 July 2022 – 16 September 2022.

 Close the Loop with support from the Australia Government is working to establish a cosmetic recycling scheme, initially focusing on cosmetic makeup products, by developing a comprehensive collection network that will collect, process and reuse or recycle this waste.
 This support provides momentum in shifting the industry towards a circular economy to ensure higher rates of recycling of cosmetic products.
 Selected stores are Sydney, Melbourne, Chadstone, Highpoint, Parramatta, Adelaide, Brisbane, Perth, Ballarat, Albury, Joondalup and North Lakes.

-Items that were accepted include any brand of cosmetic makeup items ( see here for full listOpens in new window ).
-Not accepted were sharps (e.g.scissors, shavers), electrical hair and skincare devices (such as blow dryers or straighteners) or any bio-medical or bio-hazardous waste.
+Items that were accepted include any brand of cosmetic makeup items (see here for full list).
+Not accepted were sharps (e.g. scissors, shavers), electrical hair and skincare devices (such as blow dryers or straighteners) or any bio-medical or bio-hazardous waste.

 Recycle Mate